 We also engage the services of globally recognized loss prevention engineering service providers to routinely inspect facilities and review new designs and facility modifications.
 This helps us to maintain a high standard of loss prevention that corresponds to the level of operational risk, monetary value and supply-chain importance.

 Capital projects construction safety

-We have a strong Construction Safety program with a focus on zero harm to people, property and the environment.
-Our Global Engineering Solutions group oversees hundreds of contractors and thousands of skilled craftworkers on our construction projects worldwide.
+We have a strong construction safety program with a focus on zero harm to people, property and the environment.
+Our Global Engineering Solutions (GES) group oversees hundreds of contractors and thousands of skilled craftworkers on our construction projects worldwide.
 Safety is integrated into all stages of our construction projects, beginning with the concept and design phases and carried through to detailed design and construction.

-Our Construction Safety program mandates pre-job planning, hazard assessments and daily safety audits.
+Our construction safety program mandates pre-job planning, hazard assessments and daily safety audits.
 We also conduct monthly peer reviews by bringing together in-house engineers, contractors, EHS and other partners to conduct thorough project safety evaluations and sharing of best practices.
-We completed 112 peer safety reviews in 2018, covering 93 percent of our active projects.
+We completed 97 peer safety reviews in 2019, covering 92 percent of our active projects.

 Safety for non-company personnel

 We frequently work with integrated facility management (IFM) partners whose employees perform work at our sites.
-These contractors are required to follow our company’s EHS procedures, identify and monitor compliance activities associated with their scope of services, and meet safety-related performance objectives.
+These contractors are required to follow their organization’s safety procedures but must ensure they are consistent with our company’s EHS standards and procedures.
+Additionally, they are required to identify and monitor compliance activities associated with their scope of services and meet safety-related performance objectives.

 Contractors working at our sites that are not managed by our IFM partners are pre-qualified using the same process as our embedded contractors, including verification of safety training.
 These contractors are assigned internal company liaisons who monitor safety and environmental compliance, perform observations of their work and verify that necessary corrective actions are taken.